Azure/fleet/docs/howtos/envelope-object.md

 To try this scenario, ensure the CRP created in the section above are deleted on the hub cluster.

-In this example we will make a small change to the envelope object we used above by changing the namespace to `test-ns`, so we ensure that we have namespace `test-ns` exists on the hub cluster.
+In this example we will make a small change to the envelope object we used above by changing the namespace to `test-ns`.

 ### Configmap Envelope Object:
 ```